 Idea Reality can help an inventor or company fully draw up their ideas and designs so that they have a record of the work for the purposes of Design Right.
 The simplest thing to then do is have a copy of the design documents sent to yourself (and also your solicitor for added protection) via a postal service such as Royal Mail Special Delivery in a sealed tamper-proof envelope.
 The official postage stamps and receipt should then prove to a court that the idea was yours first.

 Design Right can only go so far to protect your IP because it has not been officially registered by the Intellectual Property Office and you must be able to prove your ownership.
 There are 2 main forms of registering your designs:

 “A patent protects new inventions and covers how things work, what they do, how they do it, what they are made of and how they are made.
 If a patent application is granted, it gives the owner the ability to take a legal action under civil law to try to stop others from making, using, importing or selling the invention without permission.” www.ipo.gov.uk

 Patents are generally considered to be the best method of protecting an invention and are recognised globally.
-Unfortunately patents can be expensive and complex and often require a patent attorney in order to ensure they are described and detailed correctly.
+Unfortunately the process to patent an invention idea can be expensive and complex and often require a patent attorney in order to ensure they are described and detailed correctly.
 It is possible to patent an invention or design yourself and the Intellectual Property Office offers advice to help.
 Idea Reality can provide the necessary drawings and diagrams in suitable formats for your patent application or file an application for you through our recommended patent attorneys..

 Why register a design?